-2. Check the "Activity" and "Link" lights on your computer and router.
+Check the Activity and Link lights on your computer and router.

-A quick visual inspection of the small "Activity" and "Link" lights on the back of your computer or on the router itself will tell you if your computer is sending anything to your router.
+A quick visual inspection of the small Activity and Link lights on the back of your computer or on the router itself will tell you if your computer is sending anything to your router.
 If the lights are not blinking, try another port on your router and a different Ethernet cable.
-If you’re using Wi-Fi to connect, see if the Wi-Fi light on the router is on and blinking.
+If you are using Wi-Fi to connect, see if the Wi-Fi light on the router is on and blinking.

 You may have a hardware problem with the Network Interface Controller (NIC) or the software driver for that device.
-On your Window’s system go to the Control Panel / Device Manager and look for the "+" next to the Network Controllers group; click on it to expand that group to display the network controllers you have.
-If there’s a yellow "!" next to a device it means that you need to install the driver from the driver CD or download it from the internet; a red "X" means that the system has detected a hardware problem and the actually device needs to be repaired or replaced.
+On your Windows system go to the Control Panel / Device Manager and look for the + next to the Network Controllers group; click on it to expand that group to display the network controllers you have.
+If there is a yellow ! next to a device it means that you need to install the driver from the driver CD or download it from the internet.
+A red X means that the system has detected a hardware problem and the actually device needs to be repaired or replaced.

 Often your computer is sending and receiving information to and from the Internet, but your web browser (IE, Firefox, Safari, Opera, etc.) is the problem.
-A quick way to test the "end-to-end" connectivity is to open a command prompt window ("CMD" in XP’s RUN box or Windows 7’s Start Button/Search Programs or Files box) and use the "PING" command to test access to a well known site.
-For example,
+A quick way to test the end-to-end connectivity is to open a command prompt window and use the PING command to test access to a well known site.
+For example:

 This shows that your PC is sending and receiving data to/from the internet.
 If you cannot reach this same website with your browser, then it may be a browser settings issue or a virus.